 Will there be a toilet?

 The need for a toilet is recognised in both the Plan of Management and Master Plan.
-However, no funding has been identified in the short or medium term and Council is investigating options.
+However, no funding has been identified in the short or medium term and Council is actively investigating options.

 Tell me about the Masterplan and Plan of management for South Lawson Park